Open Materials Generation with Inference-Time Reinforcement Learning: Background

 Typically, one includes an additional KL-regularization term in the maximized objective:

 Here, $D_\text{KL}(P||Q)$ denotes the Kullback--Leibler divergence between distributions $P$ and $Q$, and $\beta$ is a weighting coefficient.
+For variable-size crystal structures, we normalize the KL contribution according to the chosen structure-size normalization strategy to obtain a structure-level regularization term (see \cref{sec:normalization}).
 The regularization keeps the reinforced policy close to the reference policy $p^{\theta_\text{ref}}$ of the pretrained generative model, which is critical for preserving its learned inductive biases.